Anyone who has had the opportunity to work with a skilled counselor can likely state the personal benefits of the experience.

 - Improvements in communication

 - Reduction in anger and behavioral outbursts

-Improving communication between school and parents is another benefit of school counseling.
+Improving communication between the school and parents is another benefit of school counseling.
 Some counselors may even offer assistance in bringing coping skills home for children experiencing symptoms of anxiety.
-Accommodations within the school setting are also developed, so that a child can find support from a counselor when their environment becomes too overwhelming.
+Accommodations within the school setting are also developed so that a child can find support from a counselor when their environment becomes too overwhelming.